dsikkema/m2extension/README.md

 The module.xml file defines the name of the module.
 If any of the module's dependencies need to be loaded in a particular sequence, this file can also store that sequence.

 ### Controller
-The controller class is in Hello/Extension/Controller/Index/SayHello.php.
+The controller class is in app/code/M2Demo/M2Extension/Controller/Index/SayHello.php.

 #### URL
-The controller is accessed at the URL <magento-base-url>/hello_extension/index/sayhello
+The controller is accessed at the URL <magento-base-url>/demo_extension/index/sayhello

-- **hello_extension** is the frontname of the module
+- **demo_extension** is the frontname of the module
 - **index** is the namespace of the controller (slightly different from the namespace of the class but related).
 - **sayhello** is the action name.